-"For dinner, I love any meat in the slow cooker that I can add to sandwiches or tacos." — Ariel Knutson, News & Culture Editor
+An easy batch of pulled pork is at the top of New & Culture Editor, Ariel's list.
+"For dinner, I love any meat in the slow cooker that I can add to sandwiches or tacos."

+Senior Food Editor, Grace, always goes for an easy batch of beans in the slow cooker.
 "A big batch of black beans becomes easy black bean burgers, a filling for vegetarian tacos, or a great addition to a grain bowl.
-I like eating white beans on toast with pesto or stirring them into tuna salad." — Grace Elkus, Senior Food Editor
+I like eating white beans on toast with pesto or stirring them into tuna salad."

+Associate Food Editor, Meghan, loads up an easy-cooking rice and grains to keep meal options flexible.
 "For easy dinner prep, I find myself cooking big batches of grains in the slow cooker or Instant Pot — just depending on what else I'm cooking during meal prep time.
 Then I freeze the resulting brown rice, barley, or quinoa in quart-sized bags for future use.
-Way more cost-effective than buying frozen, cooked grains, and saves me time when making fried rice or grain bowls for dinner." — Meghan Splawn, Associate Food Editor
+Way more cost-effective than buying frozen, cooked grains, and saves me time when making fried rice or grain bowls for dinner."

 Because this sauce benefits from a slow, steady simmer for an hour, I reserve it for weekend meal prep.
 And when I make it, I always make a double batch.
 It's not a lot of extra work and having a stash in the freezer is always handy.